Tyrone Henry

 Tyrone Henry (born October 21, 1993) is a Canadian ice sledge hockey player.

 Career

 Henry was a member of the silver medal-winning Canadian para ice hockey teams at the 2018 and 2022 Winter Paralympics.
 Henry had an interest in sledge hockey that predated the accident that disabled him.
+He competed at the 2026 Winter Paralympics and won a silver medal, Canada's third consecutive silver medal in Para ice hockey at the Winter Paralympics.